-Operational risk management starts with the identification of operational risks having materialized within the ČSOB, as well as an assessment of the Bank's vulnerability in respect of such risks.
-Operational risk management focuses primarily on the key risks and the most risky areas for potential losses, both expected and unexpected.
-The assessment does not necessarily involve actually measuring the risks, but involves ranking the risks and risk events in terms of their severity, and taking into account their anticipated frequency and potential impact.
-The assessment is followed by steps aimed at preventing the key risks from materializing with the anticipated frequency and/or limiting the potential impact by introducing or fine-tuning appropriate control measures.
-Risk events that cannot be prevented are mitigated by business continuity arrangements and/or transfers of risk to third parties (e.g. by insurance) to the extent possible.
+Operational risk management starts with the identification of operational risks having materialized within the ČSOB, as well as an assessment of the Bank's vulnerability in respect of potential risks that have not materialised yet.
+Operational risk management focuses primarily on the key risks and the most risky areas for potential losses.
+The assessment involves ranking the risks and risk events in terms of their severity and anticipated frequency.
+The assessment is followed by decision of accountable manager, i.e. acceptance of risk or its mitigation by implementing appropriate control measures.
+Risk events that cannot be prevented may be also mitigated by business continuity arrangements and/or transfers of risk to third parties (e.g. by insurance) to the extent possible.